Subpoena For Witness

 Any party requesting production of documents for inspection or copying may file a request for issuance of a subpoena duces tecum.
 There is a clerk’s fee of $5.00 for issuance of a subpoena duces tecum and if sheriff’s service is requested, an additional $12.00 service fee applies.
 Payment must be received by the Clerk before the subpoena will be issued.

 Payments can be made by cash, check, money order or credit card.
 Credit card payments incur a 4% transaction fee.
-Cash payments should only be submitted at the counter.
+Cash payments should only be submitted in-person at the Civil counter.

 Attorney Issued Subpoenas